data-mechanics/course-2016-spr-proj/loyuichi/README.md

 Visualizations:
 - Coloring zipcodes within Boston based on the quantity of food establishments, parking meters, parking tickets, and towings registered to each area
 - Shading a spectrum to display the number of tickets/towings that occur depending on day and hour within a week
-- Scatter plot visualizing the correlation between various variables
+- Scatter plot visualizing the correlation between food establishments to tickets and food establishments to tow violations